Murray918/wdi-10-lessons/unit_1/w01d03/student_labs/afternoon_lab.md

 ## Directions

-Use the file `afternoon_lab_solutions.js` to write arrays, loops, `if`, or `if, else` statements to complete the following questions.
+Create an 'afternoon_lab_loops_and_arrays' folder with our standard file structure.
+Use the app.js file to write arrays, loops, `if`, or `if, else` statements to complete the following questions.
+Comment out completed exercises so that you're only looking at console output from the exercise you're working ont.
 Refer back to your class notes from today if you need help.
+Failing that, ask the person sitting next to you.
+Failing that, try using google like we did in class.
+If you're desperate after trying all of that, I'm obviously here to answer questions as a last of the last resort but self-reliance and comfort finding and trying answers online is a very important discipline of its own.

 ## Exercises